toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Adds Markdown parsing to memos, allowing support for links and other formatting tools.
 Learn how to use Markdown [here](https://www.markdownguide.org/cheat-sheet).

+## Assisted Clear

+This feature assists you in the reconcilation process by locating uncleared transactions that should be cleared based on the desired reconcile amount.

 ## Auto Adjust Split Transactions

 When entering split transactions, each additional split will be auto-filled with the current remaining amount.